ushaprof/data_sourcing_challenge/README.md

 # Both of these CSV datasets are merged using using gstID and CME_ActivityID for gst and GST_ActivityID and cmeID for cme.

-# It is shown with info or shape that the number of rows matches both individual DataFrames
+# It is shown with info or shape that the number of rows matches both individual DataFrames.

 # A new column is created that shows the difference between startTime_GST and startTime_CME called 'timeDiff'.